copyleftdev/technical-debt-predates-ai/README.md

 **A data-driven look at "The Vibe Tax" — and why technical debt might not be AI's fault.**

+> **TL;DR:** I analyzed 300 GitHub repos and 18,000+ commit messages.
+Pre-AI code has *more* debt signals, *more* frustrated developers, and *fewer* refactoring efforts than post-AI code.
+Technical debt isn't new.
+We've just found a new scapegoat.

 ---

 There's a popular narrative going around about the "Vibe Tax" — the idea that AI-generated code is flooding the market with unvalidated garbage and driving up technical debt.
 It's a compelling argument.
 Easy to nod along to.